thesofproject/sof-test/test-case/manual/jack_detection_boot.md

   after device is powered on:
     * Status is **ON** if inserted during power down cycle
     * Status is **OFF** if removed during power down cycle
-* No unexpected errors should be present in dmesg during or after test completion.
+* No unexpected errors should be present in journalctl -k during or after test completion.

 ### Notes